 For example: if a hearing is listed to be heard on 15 January 2009, the parties to the proceeding will be required to lodge their submissions by close of business 1 January 2009.
 Responsive submissions will be required to be submitted by close of business

-The Commission expects submission deadlines to be met, in the interests of fairness to all parties to the matter and in order for the Commission to discharge its responsibilities under section 16 of the Act properly.
-The Commission has discretion in deciding
+The commission expects submission deadlines to be met, in the interests of fairness to all parties to the matter and in order for the commission to discharge its responsibilities under section 16 of the Act properly.
+The commission has discretion in deciding

-Section 25(2c) of the Liquor Control Act 1988 (the Act) provides that when conducting a review of the decision made by the Director of Liquor Licensing, the Commission may have regard only to the material that was before the Director when making the decision.
+Section 25(2c) of the Liquor Control Act 1988 (the Act) provides that when conducting a review of the decision made by the Director of Liquor Licensing, the commission may have regard only to the material that was before the Director when making the decision.

-However, in accordance with the provisions of section 16(11) of the Act, the Commission seeks to ensure that each party to a proceeding before it is given a reasonable opportunity to present its case and, in particular, to inspect any documents to which
+However, in accordance with the provisions of section 16(11) of the Act, and Rule 14 of the Liquor Commission Rules 2007, the commission seeks to ensure that interested persons are given a reasonable opportunity to present their case and, in particular, to inspect any documents to which

-The Commission in doing so has regard to Rule 14 of the Liquor Commission Rules 2007 (the Rules)
+The commission in doing so has regard to Rule 14 of the Liquor Commission Rules 2007 (the Rules)

-The Commission hearing room is equipped with audio/visual facilities, however parties to the proceedings should contact the Commission at least one week prior the hearing should they wish to use any of the equipment.
-This allows the Commission to ensure that the equipment is in working order prior to the hearing.
+The Tribunal's hearing room is equipped with audio visual facilities, however an interested person should contact the commission at least one week prior the hearing should they wish to use any of the equipment.
+This allows the commission to ensure

-At the end of the final hearing, the Commission will deliberate on the submissions made in the matter.
+At the end of the final hearing, the commission will deliberate on the submissions made in the matter.

-The Commission gives reasons for all its final decision.
+The commission gives reasons for all its final decision.